GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/README.md

 - Challenge 3: Summarizing a large document using chaining
 - Challenge 4: BigQuery &#10084; LLMs
 - Challenge 5: Simple semantic search
+- Challange 6: Vector Search for scale

 ## Prerequisites

 - Basic knowledge of GCP
 - Basic knowledge of Python
+- Basic knowledge of SQL
 - Access to a GCP environment

 ## Contributors